joaomlourenco/coloredtheorem/README.md

 Akin to `\newtheorem` from the `amsmath` package, the user should start by defining a new theorem/box group and customize its aspect.
 Each new environment will have its own counter/numnering.
 Notice that `\label{...}` and `\ref{...}` work as expected.
 The is also a command to generate the corresponding `\listof...`

+_If you are planing to write your thesis and need a template, check out [NOVAthesis](https://github.com/joaomlourenco/coloredtheorem) (from the same author as this package)!_

 ## Usage

 * `\cthnewtheorem{<envname>}{<Name>}[<tcolorbox options>]`